Micro-hotels usher in next-generation of hotel technology

 At the heart of the next breed of micro-hotels is an extremely agile and scalable network infrastructure that can orchestrate all of the connected technologies and data collection that make these unique accommodations livable.
 From coordinating with third-party reservation services, to having quick-access to user profiles and aligning a guest’s social media channels with the devices in their room, hotel IT need clear network visibility between a bevy of stakeholders for these hotels to succeed.

-To learn more about how teams can gain this level of visibility, download our whitepaper, Four Dimensions of Network Performance Monitoring.
+To learn more about how teams can gain this level of visibility, download our whitepaper.

 Tags: digital transformation, digital first, selfie, network technology, citizenM, moxy, hospitality industry, cloud computing, Boston, hospitality, hotel industry, microhotel, micro hotel, network performance monitoring